-- Contact your creditors to can organise a payment plan, even if it’s only a small amount.
+- Contact your creditors to can organize a payment plan, even if it’s only a small amount.

 Dealing with debt takes time and understanding .
-You can make things easier by getting help from debt organisations, but keep in mind that money issues can persist.
-You may need support not only with money issues, but also with the relationship strains that can accompany them.
+You can make things easier by getting help from debt organizations, but keep in mind that money issues can persist.
+You may need support not only with money issues but also with the relationship strains that can accompany them.

 4Children.
 (2016).
 “Britain’s Families: Thriving or Surviving?”